ovh/docs/pages/platform/network-services/concepts-03-loadbalancer/guide.en-gb.md

 For example, a L7 rule can evaluate if an URI begins with “/api”.

 ###  L7 policy
 A L7 policy associates one or many L7 rules to a listener.
-It main attribute is the action that is performed if all the L7 rules evaluation returns `true`.
+Its main attribute is the action that is performed if all the L7 rules evaluation returns `true`.
 For example, a user could specify an L7 policy so that any client request that matches the L7 rule “request URI starts with ‘/api’” should get routed to a specific “api” pool.
+When a request is received on a listener, the L7 policy are evaluated in the order defined by the `position` attribute.
+If the evaluation returns `true` then the evaluation stops and the L7 policy action is executed.
+If all L7 policy returns `false` then the request is forwarded to the listener default pool.

 ## Going Further